Alex-Werner/TyrDB/README.md

 Right now, you are limited in the abilities of querying as we only support ($eq, $neq, $lt, $lte, $gt, $gte, $in, $nin), there is not yet all the fancyness from the MongoDB or anything yet (especially $regex).
 It also might never come, dependings of if I need them myself or have extra time and demands for it, so mind opening an issue if it is your case in the SBTree repository :).
-So for now, yes : You can just insert and find.

 Also, if your document has it's own `_id` value, then it should be a valid mongodb ObjectId value.
 Post an issue if that is colliding with your own data, we can change it.
-Finally, there is no support yet in SBTree for nested document.
-We then only support 1-level documents.

 #### Q : Difference between .serialize() and .export()